Zachariasz Kieński

-Zachariasz Kieński (died 1857) was a Polish military officer, and a major general of the Imperial Russian Army.
+Zachariasz Kieński (/pl/; died 1857) was a Polish military officer, and a major general of the Imperial Russian Army.

 Biography

 Zachariasz Kieński was a major general of the Imperial Russian Army in the 19th century.
 During his service, he was awarded with numerous orders and honours.
 He was married to Wilhelmina Kieńska (née Pahlen).

 Kieński died in 1857, in Pisa, Grand Duchy of Tuscany (now part of Italy).
 His body was buried in Warsaw, Congress Poland, Russian Empire (now part of Poland), at the Muslim Caucasian Cemetery.
 His wife was buried in the same grave.